MiscellaneousStuff/tlol/README.md

 ## About

 League of Legends Season 11 replay analysis.
+This repo is split into two main parts:

+1. Patch 11.9 and Patch 11.10 single game analysis.
+This is referred to as `TLoL-Prototyping`
+2. Patch 11.21 multi-early game analysis (Mainly focusing on Miss Fortune).
+This is referred to as `TLoL-Pilot`

 ## Usage

+### TLoL-Prototyping

 To use the included notebook, you need to decompress the relevant replay using 7-Zip.
 Be warned, each replay file is around 1GB because of the inefficient